ElWanderer/kOS_scripts/documentation/lib_orbit_match_readme.md

     IF at_ascending { SET delta-v_normal TO -1 * delta-v_normal. }

 The two components can then be used when creating the manoeuvre node.

+Comment - testing is in place to find out if a shorter, more easy to explain version will work, in which case all this extra wordage can be removed!

 #### `nodeIncMatch(universal_timestamp, orbit_normal_vector)`